Insights

 5. Create a Current State Map

-Make sure you learn about the product, how inventory is stored, and what actually takes place during the process.
+Improve your value stream mapping efforts by making sure you learn about the product, how inventory is stored, and what actually takes place during the process.
 Once you’ve gathered data, you can put together a flowchart that shows how the company accomplishes tasks and creates products or services right now.
 Incito value stream mapping workshops can help you learn how to structure these maps most effectively.

 6. Create a Future State Map